yanyingwang/asdfzma/README.md

 # why this project
-After I realize that Chinese is more suitable than English to be the interface for humans to use programming languages, I start to conceive the [Ming programming language](https://github.com/yanyingwang/ming).
+After I realize that Chinese is more suitable than English to be the interface for humans to use programming languages, I start to conceive the [Ming Programming Language](https://github.com/yanyingwang/ming).

-If I am right about this, then people who don't know a single Chinese character should also be possible to use the Chinese language interface to operate the Ming Programming Language.
+If I am right about this, then people who don't know a single Chinese character should also be possible to use the Chinese language interface to operate the Ming programming language.

 Then there comes a question: if they want to use the Ming programing language, should they learn Chinese first?